stylelint/vscode-stylelint/README.md

 ![Testing](https://github.com/stylelint/vscode-stylelint/workflows/Testing/badge.svg)
 ![Linting](https://github.com/stylelint/vscode-stylelint/workflows/Linting/badge.svg)

-A [Visual Studio Code](https://code.visualstudio.com/) extension to lint [CSS](https://www.w3.org/Style/CSS/)/[SCSS](https://sass-lang.com/documentation/syntax)/[Less](http://lesscss.org/) with [stylelint](https://stylelint.io/)
+The official [Visual Studio Code](https://code.visualstudio.com/) extension to lint [CSS](https://www.w3.org/Style/CSS/)/[SCSS](https://sass-lang.com/documentation/syntax)/[Less](http://lesscss.org/) with [stylelint](https://stylelint.io/)

 ![screenshot](screenshot.png)

 The extension uses the stylelint library installed in the opened workspace folder.
 If the workspace folder does not provide the stylelint, the extension looks for a global installed stylelint.

-If not in the global installed stylelint, the extension uses the stylelint embedded in the extension.
+If not in the globally installed stylelint, the extension uses the stylelint embedded in the extension.
 (However, using stylelint embedded in the extension is not recommended.)

 ## Installation